A world free of high-risk roads

 Latest news from around the world

-Road Assessment Programmes (RAP) are now active in more than 100 countries throughout Europe, Asia Pacific, North, Central and South America and Africa.
+Road Assessment Programme (RAP) activity has occurred in 128 countries throughout Europe, Asia Pacific, North, Central and South America and Africa.
 The programme is the umbrella organisation for:

 iRAP is financially supported by the FIA Foundation for the Automobile and Society.
 Projects receive support from the World Bank’s Global Road Safety Facility, mobility clubs, regional development banks and donors.
 Our partners, charities, the motor industry and institutions such as the European Commission also support RAPs in the developed world and encourage the transfer of research and technology to iRAP.
 In addition, many individuals donate their time and expertise to support iRAP.